modo-github/enviroplusweb/README.md

     ```

 Without a fan, temperature and humidity readings are not very accurate and will vary depending on how you assambled your Enviro board with your Raspberry Pi.
 Find an alternative device/reference to measure the temperature and humidity.
-Then if needed you can compensate the values changing the `factor_temp` and `factor_humi` numbers to adjust them.
+Then if needed you can compensate them changing the `factor_temp` and `factor_humi` values.
 *(Remember that these factors work only if the variable `fan_gpio is False`)

 ### Extra setup